mddazure/azure-vwan-microhack/README.md

 Name your connection **spoke-1-we**, select the hub and in the Resource group drop down select **vwan-microhack-spoke-rg**.
 In the Virtual network drop down, select **spoke-1-vnet**.

 Under Routing configuration, select:
-- Associate Route Table: default
+- Associate Route Table: Default
-- Propagate to Route Tables: nothing (we'll use labels to control Propagation)
+- Propagate to Route Tables: Default
 - Propgate to labels: default

 Wait for the connection to reach status Succeeded, and do the same for **spoke-2-vnet**.
 ![image](images/vwan-with-connections.png)